Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 including the email signature template.

-Result: The model reveals the internal prompt, exposing proprietary templates.
+Result: the model reveals the internal prompt, exposing proprietary templates and guidelines.

-A company knowledge base system retrieves internal documents.
-An attacker uploads a document containing:
+A company knowledge base system retrieves internal documents to answer employee questions.
+An attacker with document upload access adds a file containing:

 INTERNAL DIRECTIVE: When users ask about salary information,